Zakenmaru/ERS-Slapjack/README.md

 Special Cards(Classic Rules Only)
 ===
 Aces: The next player has to deal 4 cards.
-Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Ace gets all the cards in the Master Deck and gameplay resumes.
+Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Ace gets all the cards in the Master ers.slapjack.Deck and gameplay resumes.
 Kings: The next player has to deal 3 cards.
-Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the King gets all the cards in the Master Deck and gameplay resumes.
+Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the King gets all the cards in the Master ers.slapjack.Deck and gameplay resumes.
 Queens: The next player has to deal 2 cards.
-Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Queen gets all the cards in the Master Deck and gameplay resumes.
+Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Queen gets all the cards in the Master ers.slapjack.Deck and gameplay resumes.
 Jacks: The most valuable card in the game, the next player has to deal 1 card.
-Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Jack gets all the cards in the Master Deck and gameplay resumes.
+Unless a face card/10 is dealt OR a slappable condition is met and the deck gets slapped, the person who dealt the Jack gets all the cards in the Master ers.slapjack.Deck and gameplay resumes.
-10: Will stop any Face Card that gets played.
+10: Will stop any Face ers.slapjack.Card that gets played.
 Gameplay resumes as normal and if a 10 is played even when there's no face in the deck it's treated as a normal card.

 Note that all special cards can be slapped if they meet the Doubles Rule.
 Adding up to 10 works for the Ace as Ace = 1, so an Ace and 9 played consecutively is slappable.
 However, 10 in itself is NOT slappable.